The Two RV Gypsies: Full-Time RVers

 Lee Duquette reading the sign at Burgess Falls State Park

-Below: Little Falls - 30 foot drop.
+Below: Little Falls - a 30 foot drop.

 Little Falls - 30 foot drop